copperwater/xNetHack/doc/xnh-changelog-6.0.md

   - 25% of them generate invisible.
   - They can see invisible.
   - Difficulty is raised from 7 to 9.
+- The amount of backstab bonus Rogues can get is capped based on their skill level in the weapon they attack with, but also gains a flat bonus based on skill level.

 ### Interface changes